The Best Professional Soil Test Kit

 What is the Best Professional Soil Test Kit?

-The RX Soil kit makes it so testing is both professionally done and easy!
-The RX Soil kit ships you a provided box, a prepaid shipping label, a bag for soil, and easy to follow instructions.
+The Redmond Soil kit makes it so testing is both professionally done and easy!
+You’re shipped a provided box, a prepaid shipping label, a container, scoop, and easy to follow instructions.

 Once the results are complete, an email is sent to you with your results.
 Before ordering any test kit, they ask what type of soil you’re testing, the size of the garden you are testing, and whether you would like your recommendations in conventional agriculture products or organic products.